 FINRA, the Financial Industry Regulatory Authority, is a not-for-profit organization dedicated to investor protection and market integrity.
-FINRA regulates one critical part of the securities industry-member brokerage firms doing business in the U.S.
+We regulate one critical part of the securities industry-brokerage firms doing business with the public in the United States.
+All told, FINRA oversees more than 3,400 brokerage firms and approximately 617,000 registered securities representatives.

 FINRA believes that investor education is often the best investor protection.
 We are committed to being the preeminent source of objective information for individual investors.
-Through our website, social media platforms, publications and investor outreach, we provide the comprehensive information, tools and resources investors need to make effective use of all that the securities industry offers.
+Through our website, publications and investor outreach, we provide the comprehensive information, tools and resources investors need to make effective use of all that the securities industry offers.